RozbehSharahi/fhp-rest-api/README.md

 ## Inspiration

-Lazer-REST-API was inspired by the project `greg0/lazer-database`, which is a PHP library that provides using JSON files as a database.
+Lazer-REST-API was inspired by the project `greg0/lazer-database` which is a PHP library that provides the use of JSON files as a database.

 ## What is does